PlibreDev/Mechanic-Shop-Flask-SQLAlchemy-DB/README.md

 ## Overview

 The Mechanic Shop API is designed to streamline operations for automotive service businesses.
 It provides a complete backend solution for managing customers, mechanics, service tickets, and inventory with secure authentication, rate limiting, and comprehensive documentation.

+**🎉 This API is production-ready and deployed on Render with a PostgreSQL database!**

 ## Features